arichtman/icalendar-leave-optimiser/README.md

 poetry shell
 pre-commit install

+cal-opt sample.ics
 ```

+When using VSCode, set your interpreter to `poetry env info --path`, this'll allow linting and IDE tools to use the Poetry environment.

 If you get `int object is not callable` when running `jake` it's [known issue](https://github.com/sonatype-nexus-community/jake/issues/100), fix with `jake ddt --clear-cache`